Members

 50 Year Club Co-Presidents

-Dan and Beth were classmates at CC in the class of 1966, engaged in May that year, and married in December 1966.
-Dan joined the Air Force and received a commission via OTS.
-They spent three years in Berlin, Germany, arriving only six years after the wall went up.
+Dan and Beth were classmates at CC in the class of 1966, engaged in May of that year, and married in December 1966.
+They spent three years in Berlin, Germany while Dan served in the Air Force, arriving only six years after the wall went up.
 Daughter Julie was born there.
-Son, Clay (Class of '96,) was born after they returned to the states and Dan began his career with Monsanto.
+Son, Clay (Class of '96,) was born after they returned to the States.
 The Coopers lived in the St. Louis area until Clay's senior year in high school, when they were transferred to Brussels.
 After returning from Brussels, Dan worked in the academic health care field in St. Louis and Philadelphia.
+They returned to Colorado in 2008, moving to Buena Vista where they started COOPER LLC, their real estate company, which is still active today.
+In 2020 they moved closer to campus, now living in the Kissing Camels area and enjoying all that CC has to offer, particularly a nationally ranked hockey team.
+In addition, Beth and Dan continue their international travels, real estate in Chaffee County, and volunteering for Silver Key Senior Services.

-They live in Buena Vista, Colorado, and are working together in real.
 Beth and Dan have been active in the affairs of Colorado College since the mid-1970s.
-In 1995, Dan was asked to join the CC Council as a Charter Trustee.
-Dan has been a Life Trustee for the past three years.
-They are pleased that they have been able to establish two scholarships, The Bethany Anneberg Cooper Scholarship in Art History (income provides funds to ensure all seniors are able to go on the annual New York art trip), and the Marie Coleman Cooper '26 Scholarship for legacy students.
+In 1995, Dan was asked to join the CC Board of Trustees as a Charter Trustee and now continues as a Trustee Emeritus.
+They are pleased that they have been able to establish two endowments, The Bethany Anneberg Cooper Endowment in Art History (income provides funds for seniors to go on the annual New York City art trip), and the Marie Coleman Cooper '26 Scholarship for legacy students.

 Connect on LinkedIn